rkronen/Brook90_R/README.md

 As the second step the files can be downloaded and unpacked.

 #### Run the programm
-To open the Rmd-files it is necessary to open R Studio first and the package for R-Markdown has to be installed.
+To open the Rmd-files it is necessary to open R Studio first and to install the package for R-Markdown.

 ```{r}
 install.packages("rmarkdown")